LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

-\paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Inability to Replace Human Decisions}: Six participants noted LLMs' inability to replace human interactions and decisions.
-For instance, P12 emphasized that software engineering involves more than just coding, highlighting the importance of human communication and collaboration: ``\textit{Despite what [LLMs] can do, at the end of the day, it can't replace --- like, what's difficult about being a software engineer isn't coding particularly.
-Yeah, that's part of it, [but] I think what's difficult about being a software engineer, at least with what I do, is the communication that happens between teams, between coworkers, the email threads, and the chat threads that exist.}''
+\item \textbf{Enhancing Job Satisfaction:} One participant highlighted ChatGPT's role in his increased job satisfaction by helping him with tasks he struggled with, allowing him to focus on what he cared about. \end{itemize} \paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Inability to Replace Human Decisions}: Six participants noted LLMs' inability to replace human interactions and decisions.
+For instance, P12 emphasized that software engineering involves more than just coding: ``\textit{Despite what [LLMs] can do, at the end of the day, it can't replace --- like, what's difficult about being a software engineer isn't coding particularly. [...]
+I think what's difficult about being a software engineer, at least with what I do, is the communication that happens between teams, between coworkers, the email threads, and the chat threads that exist.}'' \item \textbf{Concerns about Dependency:} Two participants mentioned their preference for solving problems on their own before asking LLMs to avoid over-reliance.

-Similarly, P5 stressed the ongoing necessity of human involvement in software development, especially in decision-making and understanding business requirements: ``\textit{I still believe that you'll still need a human person running the shots and doing the code.
-You still need someone to run ideas off of and to handle all of these human elements because you'd still need to take in the business case from a person and from the whole other team, and that's a whole other topic and conversation.
-But there still is room in this world for the human interaction and human developer, in my perspective.}''

-\item \textbf{Concerns about Dependency:} Two participants mentioned their preference for solving problems on their own before asking LLMs.
-This was primarily done to avoid over-reliance—as P16 shared, ``\textit{I try my best to at least spend some time on my own to figure it out because I don't want to be too dependent on [ChatGPT].}''

-\item \textbf{Slower Implementation than Humans:} Differences between the time it took humans and LLMs to create code were noted in one interview.
-P12 highlighted the efficiency of human problem-solving in cases where ChatGPT fails to understand or provide accurate solutions: ``\textit{At some point, I'll be like, `Okay, it just doesn't understand me.'
-And so I'll give up and then just do it myself.
-Honestly, sometimes I feel like doing it myself can often be the easier answer --- like, the actual, quickest path to getting what I want sometimes when it starts making these mistakes initially.}'' \end{itemize}
+\item \textbf{Slower Implementation than Humans:} One interview noted differences between the time it took humans and LLMs to create code in cases where ChatGPT fails to understand or provide accurate solutions. \end{itemize}